Inspiring your team with effective communication

 Listen, don't tell

-Communication is always a two-way street.
+As mentioned, communication is always a two-way street.
 While you are setting the direction and the agenda, it is vital that you have an open communication style and that you listen to your audience.

 Understand your impact

-Frustrating, we know, and we also know that you can't quite believe that you've had this impact.
+We know it's frustrating, and we also know that you can't quite believe you've had this impact.
 As the CEO of the business, you need to understand that people react to what you say.
-You'reYou're no longer one of the gang!

-You're the person everyone is looking to for a clear sense of direction.
-You're also the person that has a significant impact on the lives of your team; their job, satisfaction at work, salary and, therefore, their family.
-They want to follow you; they want to be successful and for the business to thrive.
-However, to do this, they need you to be considerate and deliberate in your communications and reflective of your conversations and impact.
+They want to follow you, be successful, and help the business thrive.
+However, they need you to be considerate and deliberate in your communications and reflective of your conversations and impact.

 Communication is vital to success.

-When leaders look at their own or their team's personal development, the importance of effective communication is often dismissed in favour of more tangible skills.
+When leaders look at their own, or their team's personal development, the importance of effective communication is often dismissed in favour of more tangible skills.
 It is often taken for granted.

 But getting it right is a challenge.
 It can and will have a profound impact on your business, both financially and for your team's confidence to act, engagement level, and overall wellbeing.